2019-20 Annual Report (text version)

 Risk and Audit Committee

-- oversight of the integrity of the financial statements, and
+- the integrity of the financial statements and associated year-end and interim processes, and

 - the adequacy and effectiveness of audit activities.